 Is it a huge phone?
 A teeny tiny laptop?
 Two phones that make a tablet?
-The jury is still out on how to define the Surface Duo, but it’s real and is priced at $1,399 and goes on sale on September 10, 2020.
+The jury is still out on how to define the Surface Duo, but it’s real and priced at $1,399 and available to buy today.

 Microsoft Surface Duo: What is this thing?

 Despite the company name attached to this device, this is not a Windows-powered tablet or phone.
 The Microsoft Surface Duo runs Android, making it the first commercial product from MS running the operating system.